Call Us

 Enquire

-Diabulimia is a term that has been developed by the media to describe a specific type of eating disorder that can happen to people with type 1 (insulin dependent) diabetes, whereby a person deliberately restricts the amount of insulin they give themselves in order to lose weight.
+Diabulimia is a term that's been developed by the media to describe a specific type of eating disorder that can happen to people with type 1 (insulin dependent) diabetes.
+It involves the person deliberately restricting the amount of insulin they take in order to lose weight.

 For diabetics, eating disorders are more dangerous, and sadly also more common.
 The combination of an eating disorder with diabetes increases diabetic complications and can even result in death.
 The body can become damaged by insulin restriction, and eating disorder behaviours like bingeing and purging can also disturb glycaemic control.

-If you are concerned that someone close to you has diabulimia, we understand how stressful this can be.
+If you're concerned that someone close to you has diabulimia, we understand how stressful this can be.
 This blog has been put together to help you get a better understanding of the condition and what can be done to help the person who is struggling.

 We have looked at the common causes of diabulimia, the warning signs and symptoms, and the next steps that should be taken in terms of support and treatment.